projectcalico/calico/docs/source/contribute.rst

 Contributor Agreements
 ----------------------

-Unless you are a U.S. Government Employee (see below), you will need to `agree to our Individual Contributor Agreement <http://www.projectcalico.org/community/individual-contributor-agreement/>`__ before we can accept your contribution.
+If you plan to contribute in the form of documentation or code, we need you to sign our Contributor License Agreement before we can accept your contribution.

-In addition, if you are contributing on behalf of a company or organization someone at your organization needs to sign the `Corporate Contributor Agreement <http://www.projectcalico.org/community/corporate-contributor-agreement/>`__.

-US Government employees should not sign the Individual Contributor Agreement.
-Instead, someone with authority to sign on behalf of your agency should sign the `U.S. Government Contributor Agreement <http://www.projectcalico.org/community/us-government-contributor-agreement/>`__.
+You will be prompted to do this as part of the PR process on Github.